kavia-common/BankApp-179898/BUILD_NOTES.md

 Preview diagnostic (mvn-not-found):

-- If a preview logs "bash: mvn: command not found", it is hardcoding 'mvn' and invoking it from outside the project root, bypassing our './mvn' shim.
+- If a preview logs "bash: mvn: command not found", it is hardcoding 'mvn' and invoking it from outside the project root, bypassing our './mvn' shim and './mvnw'.
 - Resolution options:
   1) Use './start' as the preview entrypoint (internally uses ./mvnw).
   2) Ensure commands are executed from the project root so './mvn' and './mvnw' are available.